-Although the above studies proved the usefulness of computer-aided tools in design, non-architectural computer-aided software is still not popular with architects and architecture students.
+Studies like these have demonstrated the usefulness of computer-aided tools in architectural design.
+However, the software described here, such as Shape Grammar Interpreter, DepthmapX, is not widely used by architects in design practice, but only by academic researchers.
+On the other hand, although researchers such as Chiou and Krishnamurti (1997), Liu and Wu (2015) are developing their own software by using coding in C/C++ and Python programming languages, such approaches remain inaccessible for architects as they lack knowledge of such skills.
 Grasshopper, a visual scripting application (Tedeschi, 2011) embedded in Rhinoceros 3D modelling software, allows architects and students, with limited programming knowledge, to explore algorithmic design.
-Di (2016) used Grasshopper to parameterize the design rules in the ancient manual Ying Zao Fa Shi (Li, 1103), in order to clarify the details of Song dynasty buildings.
-Although her examination was limited to the examples recorded in the manual, she demonstrated that algorithms could integrate architectural design rules in a tool that could have a wider application
+Li (2016) used Grasshopper to parameterize the design rules in the ancient manual Ying Zao Fa Shi (Li, 1103), in order to clarify the details of Song dynasty buildings.
+Although her examination was limited to the examples recorded in the manual, she demonstrated that algorithms could integrate architectural design rules in a tool that could have a wider application.

-Computational approaches offer a new way to access the literature and drawings of traditional Chinese design that are otherwise difficult to understand.
+Computational approaches offer a new way to access the literature and drawings of traditional Chinese designs that are otherwise difficult to understand.
 With this aim in view, we translated the design rules underlying Siheyuan design into a Grasshopper algorithm, an interface with which many architects are familiar.
 We then verified our tool by comparing the models it created to existing drawn examples, and thus, we hope to answer the following questions:

-- Could we embed the tacit Siheyuan design rules in an algorithm? - Could such an algorithm be used as an interactive tool for designing traditional Beijing Siheyuans and generating models? - Could such a tool deal with traditional Siheyuan variants corresponding to the different contexts of a real-life project?
+• Could we embed the tacit Siheyuan design rules in an algorithm?

+- Could such an algorithm be used as an interactive tool for designing traditional Beijing Siheyuan houses and generating models? - Could such a tool deal with traditional Siheyuan variants corresponding to the different contexts of a real-life project?

 Two limitations of this work should be highlighted.
 First, we only focused on common Siheyuan types as they emerged in Beijing, thus rare cases such as parallel-grouped Siheyuan and Siheyuan with a garden have not been considered.
-Second, this paper focuses on the common principles shaping the overall Siheyuan form rather than minor decorative details.
+Second, this paper focuses on the Siheyuan form down to the scale of the timber frame, we have not (yet) considered decorative details.